binayakd/binayakd.github.io/content/posts/2024-05-30-trino-on-eks-with-oicd.md

     cluster_name = module.eks[0].cluster_name,
     clusterca    = module.eks[0].cluster_certificate_authority_data,
     endpoint     = module.eks[0].cluster_endpoint,
-    region       = local.region
+    region       = var.region
   })
   filename = var.kubeconfig_location
 }
 ```
 The location where this is saved to is set by the variable `kubeconfig_location`.
-Do we careful not to save it where it might get accidentally committed and pushed to git.
+Do be careful not to save it where it might get accidentally committed and pushed to git.

 ### RDS Resources for Metastore